 Consulting giant PWC breaks down the “sustainability” theme into four distinct parts:

 - Environmental practices: a suppliers’ “impact on living and non-living natural systems, including ecosystems, natural resources, land air and water.”

-- Social practices: the “effect [on]employees, customers and communities, including labour practices, human rights, health, education, livelihood and empowerment.”
+- Social practices: the “effect [on] employees, customers and communities, including labor practices, human rights, health, education, livelihood and empowerment.”

 - Ethical practices: “as they relate to applicable laws, regulations and moral systems.”

 Again, according to PWC, each of these distinct parts must be a consideration when one is engaged in the process of sourcing goods.
 By making sure a supplier’s record is impeccable in each of these areas you can “manage reputational risk, reduce cost, improve quality and continuity of supply and increase revenue.”

 Once you’ve chosen a supplier, then it becomes time to purchase.
 In comparison to sourcing, purchasing is pretty simple concept because, really, it involves the act of buying or paying for the good or materials in question.
 Of course, there are different ways to purchase (purchase orders, credit cards etc.) At Procurify, we, of course, recommend using software to facilitate that function and we recommend using purchase orders.